Vedant0231/elastic-search-/README.md

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.
+## Postman collection is also attack with this repo, you can simply import postman collection json file ##

 ### What is this repository for? ###